-Sober living facilities are transitional housing resources for those who have completed residential addiction treatment programs but still need ongoing care.
+Sober living facilities (recovery homes) are transitional housing resources for those who have completed residential addiction treatment programs but still need ongoing care.
 These homes address a variety of long-term care needs, including continued assistance with medication-assisted treatment (MAT), an assortment of relapse-prevention services, and helping patients make the necessary lifestyle changes to successfully transition back into their everyday lives and family dynamics.
 Many sober living facilities offer resources like life skills training, transportation to and from work to help occupants stay employed, and family therapy.
 The National Institute on Drug Abuse says that sober living homes are often a fundamental part of the treatment process and are necessary to give patients the comprehensive transitional care they need.

 Sober living facilities are often affiliated with quality and reputable treatment centers and operated by specialists in the physical and behavioral pathology of long-term addiction recovery.
 They can be a vital resource in helping transitioning patients regain their footing in their everyday lives so that they will have the stability to avoid relapse and maintain lasting mental health.

 These homes provide a variety of clinical and lifestyle benefits, including, but not limited to:

 The National Institutes of Health reports that those addicted to drugs and/or alcohol who cycle right out of treatment into their old lives greatly increase chances of relapse.
 Sober living homes bridge the gap from residential care facilities to environments that are unstructured while enabling patients to refine coping methods to avoid relapse.